Terraform

 TFE_REDIS_PASSWORD: <your password>

-You can also configure Redis to use Azure MSI to authenticate to Redis.
+You can also configure Terraform Enterprise to use Azure MSI for authentication.

 You can use both system-assigned and user-assigned managed identities to authenticate to Azure Cache for Redis.
-For more information please see the Azure documentation.
+For more information, refer to the Azure documentation.
 When using Azure MSI authentication, the Redis password is not required.

 Configure the following settings to use Azure MSI: